Skip to main content

 • <your-dremio-install-release> - The name that identifies your Dremio installation.
 For example, dremio-1-0.

-• <your-local-path>/values-overrides.yaml - The path to reach your values-overrides.yaml configuration file.
+• <your-local-path> - The path to reach your values-overrides.yaml configuration file.

-• (Optional) --version <helm-chart-version> - The version of Dremio's Helm chart to be used.
-For example, 1.0.
-You can check the available versions using the helm list command.
-For more information, refer to Helm List.
+• (Optional) --version <optional-helm-chart-version> - The version of Dremio's Helm chart to be used.
+If not provided defaults to the latest.

-3. Monitor the deployment using the following command:
+3. Monitor the deployment using the following commands:

 When all of the pods are in the Ready state, the deployment is complete.